jostylr/event-when/newREADME.md

 <a name="when"></a>
 ### when(arr/str events, str ev, str timing, bool reset ) --> tracker

 This is how to do some action after several different events have all fired.
-Firing order is irrelevant, but if an event fires more times than is counted and then the when is reset after some other events fire, those extra times do not get counted.
+Firing order is irrelevant.

 __arguments__